-Tangle Lakes District ATV Trails
+Tangle Lakes District For ATV Riding

 In southcentral Alaska, the Tangle Lakes Archaeological District has an extensive network of trails shared by hikers, mountain bikers and ATV riders.
 The district is located off the Denali Highway between milepost 17 and milepost 37.